mustafaa7med/Salaries-Trends-Analysis/README.md

 |  Asst Med Examiner |   2014 | 344187.46 |

 **Insight:**
-- The trend of among top 3 jobs in 2011 and 2014 is fluctuating from top to bottom
+- The trend among the top 3 jobs in 2011 and 2014 is fluctuating from top to bottom.
-- Yet the salary is kind of on a similar scale in terms of 2012 and 2013
+- Yet the salary is kind of on a similar scale in terms of 2012 and 2013.
-- Captain III recorded top 2 and 3 highest paid role in 2011 while Asst Med Examiner recorded highest 2 and 3 in 2014
+- Captain III recorded the top 2 and 3 highest paid roles in 2011 while Asst Med Examiner recorded the highest 2 and 3 in 2014.

 ------------------------------------------------------